mamunreza/rushofwaves/MessagePassing/Products/API/ReadMe.txt

 ### EventConsumer project
 - Consume CustomerAdded from RabbitMQ
-  - Move exchange and queue names to appsettings.json
-  - Refactor service names in the docker compose file _ Add unit tests for the event consumer
+  _ Add unit tests for the event consumer
   - Update Customer information in the database
+  - Integrate polly for retry policy

+### EventPublisher project
+  - Refactor service names in the docker compose file _ Add unit tests for the event publisher

 Sample CustomerAdded event:
 {